Lake Country Home Care in New York Mills, MN

 Cons

-• pro One of the PCAs let the client's emotional support cat get into something that poisoned her.
+• pro One of the PCAs let the emotional support cat get into something that poisoned her.

-• pro They would not recommend them.
+• pro They would never recommend Lake Country Home Care.

 Review